fniksic/diffstream/README.md

 Github.
 For now I just put the links here, but at some point we can look deeper in them if needed.

-- (100 stars) Example of monitoring data center temperatures: https://github.com/tillrohrmann/cep-monitoring
+- (100 stars) Example of monitoring data center temperatures: https://github.com/tillrohrmann/cep-monitoring It is about monitoring the temperatures of different racks (in a datacenter) and producing warnings and alerts for each rack.
+It seems to me that the alerts and warnings for each rack are fully dependent per rack.
+What kind of bug could we uncover in this situation?

 - (80 stars) Examples from O'Reilly's "Stream processing with Apache Flink": https://github.com/streaming-with-flink/examples-scala